 Wood cutting board – wood won’t dull your knives like plastic and if treated properly, has natural antimicrobial properties.

 Good knife – Global is my favorite!
 They are worth the price, I promise.
 I am kind of obsessed with them and store them tucked away so no one else can use them.
 Including hubby.
 Hands off my good stuff!

 Pestle and Mortar– These tools might seem outdated, but they will make your chimichurri into a whole different texture.
 Grinding parsley, garlic and salt together will make a smooth paste.
 It takes a little extra time time and elbow grease, but the magic that happens is transformative.

 Even with that said, I use the food processor or finely chop my ingredients, most just for the time-saving factor.
 I do own these tools, but they serve more as pretty decorative pieces on my counter.
 LOL.

-If you like this Chimichurri Sauce Recipe, you are bound to love some of my other classic sauces!
+You are bound to love some of my other classic sauces!

 - Beurre Blanc Sauce